Golf Tutorials

 Shaft: True Temper Dynamic Gold Tour Issue S400

-In his wedges - Fleetwood breaks his all-TaylorMade combo with the addition of a Titleist Vokey.
-This is common among on tour as players search for the 'right feel' no matter what brand they are contractually tied to when in the scoring zones.
-This mix-and-match a method shows his meticulous approach to his short game.
-The most important details in this part of his a bag for him would have a be the sole grinds a the each of his wedges.
-A 'grind' refers to the a way the sole (bottom) of the wedge is shaped.
+In his wedges, Fleetwood breaks his all-TaylorMade combo with the addition of a Titleist Vokey.
+This is common on tour as players search for the 'right feel' regardless of brand allegiances when in the scoring zones.
+This mix-and-match method shows his meticulous approach to his short game.
+The most important details in this part of his bag for him would be the sole grinds of each of his wedges.
+A 'grind' refers to the way the sole (bottom) of the wedge is shaped.

 The 52-degree wedge is his primary gap wedge, used for full shots from around the 120-130 yard range.
-Its grind is likely one that works of the well on full-field swings on from the fairway but also on short pitch-shots so a dual-use case wedge is much-needed, Tommy.
-For all of use, a dual purpose anything has its advantages, this approach to choice in a club is great advice for all those building out a new set a the golf clubs soon too especially when a wedges.
+Its grind is likely one that functions well on full swings from the fairway but also accommodates short pitch shots, making it a dual-use wedge, which is much needed.
+For all of us, any dual-purpose equipment has its advantages.
+This approach to club choice is excellent advice for those building a new set of golf clubs soon, especially concerning wedges.

-The 60-degree Vokey, described as 'T-Grind,' is his high-loft utility a tool for a a variety of the different situations.
-For Tommy and most avid players the 60 degree wedge offers players an increase in launch angle as its an excellent tool for many green situations especially shots on of the sand or even a tricky flop-shot a need to give a the ball plenty 'hang-time'.
-Tommy as an elite golfer will have an increased appreciation with this as the T-Grind has less bounce, giving a him plenty of scope to hit every type of wedge-shot a you can imagine on a golf course.
+The 60-degree Vokey, described as a 'T-Grind,' is his high-loft utility tool for various situations.
+For Tommy and most avid players, the 60-degree wedge offers an increased launch angle.
+It is an excellent tool for many green situations, especially shots out of the sand or tricky flop shots requiring the ball to 'hang' before landing softly.
+Tommy, as an elite golfer, appreciates that this T-Grind has less bounce, giving him plenty of opportunities to hit every type of wedge shot you can imagine on a golf course.

 What Putter Does Tommy Fleetwood Use?